How to Start an LLC in Every State

-While there’s an allure to registering in business-friendly states like Wyoming and Delaware, generally, we recommend forming the LLC in the state in which you’ll be doing business or reside.
-If your LLC was formed in a different state than which you lived or worked, many states have “foreign entity” requirements that would mandate you register with your home state, anyway.
-This leads to duplicated effort, costs, and headache.
+While there’s an allure to registering in business-friendly states like Wyoming and Delaware, generally, we recommend forming the LLC where you’ll be doing business or reside.
+If your LLC was formed in a different state than you lived or worked in, many states have “foreign entity” requirements that would mandate you to register with your home state, anyway.
+This leads to duplicate effort, costs, and headaches.

 What is a Registered Agent?

-When registering and maintaining your LLC, a registered agent represents you before the State in matters pertaining to your LLC.
+When registering and maintaining your LLC, a registered agent represents you before the State in matters about your LLC.
 It is not necessary, but strongly advised, to use a registered agent.
-Your Registered Agent receives any court documents or other legal papers that are served on your company promptly, ensuring that your company stays in compliance with the law and operates in a lawful manner.
+Your Registered Agent receives any court documents, or other legal papers served on your company promptly, ensuring that your company complies with the law and operates lawfully.
 Having a registered agent also guarantees that your contact details, such as your home address and phone number, are omitted from the court filings.
-Keep in mind that the paperwork submitted to the Secretary of State is public information.
-You’d be better off employing a registered agent for everything if you decide to do so, as the majority of them also provide LLC creation services.
+Remember that the paperwork submitted to the Secretary of State is public information.
+You’d be better off employing a registered agent for everything, as most also provide LLC creation services.

-What Are the Benefits to Hiring a Registered Agent?
+What Are the Benefits of Hiring a Registered Agent?

 There are several benefits to hiring a registered agent:

-- Your Registered Agent is intimately familiar with the legal procedures and requirements for your state, and can help file things such as annual reports, business licenses, etc.
+- Your Registered Agent is intimately familiar with your state’s legal procedures and requirements and can help file things such as annual reports, business licenses, etc.

-- If your business is served with legal paperwork, your Registered Agent is available to receive those documents properly and in compliance with the law in your state.
+- If your business is served with legal paperwork, your Registered Agent can receive those documents properly and comply with your state’s law.

 Can I be My Own Registered Agent?

 Yes.
-In fact, a registered agent can be just about any person of adult age in your state, be it a friend, neighbor, or family member.
-We don’t recommend any of those options, though, and instead hire a professional to act as your Registered Agent.
+A registered agent can be just about any person of adult age in your state, be it a friend, neighbor, or family member.
+We don’t recommend any of those options, though, and instead, hire a professional to act as your Registered Agent.